 What SAP certifications are available?

 There are over 160 SAP certifications out there for various different SAP products.
-Generally speaking, SAP products tend fall into three categories:
+Generally speaking, SAP products tend to fall into three categories:

 What SAP levels should you aim for?